huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 # with a yellow center in the foreground.
 The flower is surrounded by red and white flowers with green stems
 ```

-You can also use Inference API to play with image-text-to-text models.
+You can also use the Inference API to test image-text-to-text models.
+You need to use a [Hugging Face token](https://huggingface.co/settings/tokens) for authentication.

 ```bash
 curl https://api-inference.huggingface.co/models/meta-llama/Llama-3.2-11B-Vision-Instruct \